If You Spot These Symptoms, Visit Your Child's Doctor

 And remember to always follow your parenting instinct.
 If you feel like something's wrong, you are probably right and should call a healthcare provider.

 When it comes to health care for your child, don’t compromise.
 And with ChoiceOne Urgent Care, a partner of Gwinnett Medical Center, you don’t have to.
 You can receive convenient, personalized and comprehensive care for your child exactly when they need it without any of the hassle.

-Whether your child has a fever, a stomach ache or even a broken bone, the dedicated team at ChoiceOne Urgent Care will ensure that you receive thorough care starting the moment you walk in the door.
+Whether your child has a fever, a stomach ache or even a broken bone, the dedicated team at ChoiceOne Urgent Care will ensure that you receive thorough care from the moment you walk through the door.